Green Card for an American Indian Born in Canada

 You may be eligible to receive a Green Card (permanent residence) as an American Indian born in Canada if you:

-You must have proof of your American Indian ancestry based on your familial blood relationship to parents, grandparents, and/or great-grandparents who are or were registered members of a recognized Canadian Indian First Nation or U.S. Indian tribe.
+You must have proof of this ancestry based on your familial blood relationship to parents, grandparents, and/or great-grand parents who are or were registered members of a recognized Canadian Indian band or U.S. Indian tribe.

-You cannot apply for permanent residence if your tribal membership comes through marriage or adoption.
+You cannot apply for permanent residence if your tribal membership is derived through marriage or adoption.

-- Schedule an InfoPass appointment and appear in person at your local USCIS office.
+- You must schedule an InfoPass appointment and appear in person at your local USCIS office.
 You do not have to complete an application or pay a fee to request a creation of record.

 - Two passport-style photos;

-- A copy of your government-issued photo identification;
+- A copy of your government-issued identity document with photograph;

 Recognized Canadian Indian Bands and U.S. Indian Tribes